rbsquires/rbsquires.github.io/project2.md

 ## 3. Additional Considerations

-More puzzles can be added to the desired "difficulty's" file, inside the Sudoku Gameboards folder.
+More puzzles can be added to the desired "difficulties" file, inside the Sudoku Gameboards folder.
 Launch the game after adding more puzzles into the desired diffulty and they will be added into it's selection pool.

 [Back to Portfolio](./)